daenney/daenney.github.io/_posts/2018-10-27-ldap-secure.md

 `olcSecurity` can be used to place additional requirements on the Security Strength Factor.
 [Zytrax has some documentation on that over here](http://www.zytrax.com/books/ldap/ch6/#security).

-## Conclusion
+## Next up

 With all of this in place you can now securely communicate with a directory service.
 However, this does nothing to limit what someone can do with a directory service.
-For that, we'll need to start writing ACLs.
+For that, we'll need to [start writing ACLs](/2018/10/27/ldap-writing-testing-acls).